MaharajaMoorthy/tds_project1/README.md

     print("Authentication check failed.
 Exiting.")

+'''

-Step 2: Data Cleaning
+## Step 2: Data Cleaning
-Data Cleaning for users.csv
+### Data Cleaning for users.csv
-Company Field:
+- **Company Field**:
-Removed any leading whitespace and the '@' character from the beginning of each company name.
+- - Removed any leading whitespace and the '@' character from the beginning of each company name.
-Converted all company names to uppercase to ensure uniformity Hireable Field:
+- - Converted all company names to uppercase to ensure uniformity
+- **Hireable Field** :
-Formatted the 'hireable' field to store only 'true', 'false', or an empty string if the value was null, providing a consistent format for boolean values.
+- - Formatted the 'hireable' field to store only 'true', 'false', or an empty string if the value was null, providing a consistent format for boolean values.
-Data Saving:
+- **Data Saving** :
-Saved the cleaned data to 'cleaned_users2.csv' and displayed a sample of the cleaned data to confirm the changes were applied correctly.
+-- Saved the cleaned data to 'cleaned_users2.csv' and displayed a sample of the cleaned data to confirm the changes were applied correctly.
+'''
 # Clean up the 'company' field
 users_df['company'] = users_df['company'].str.strip()         # Remove whitespace
 users_df['company'] = users_df['company'].str.lstrip('@')     # Strip leading '@'
 users_df['company'] = users_df['company'].str.upper()         # Convert to uppercase

 # Format the 'hireable' column specifically as 'true', 'false', or empty string if null
 users_df['hireable'] = users_df['hireable'].apply(lambda x: 'true' if x is True else ('false' if x is False else ''))

 # Save the cleaned file to confirm changes
 users_df.to_csv('cleaned_users2.csv', index=False)

 # Display a sample of the cleaned data to verify
 users_df.head()
+'''

 Data Cleaning for repositories.csv
 Boolean Fields: